GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Recognition

-\paragraph{Coordinate matching.} Given a ground-truth bounding box $b_{\mathrm{gt}}$ and a predicted box $b_{\mathrm{pred}}$, we compute the Intersection over Union (IoU).
-A box is treated as correctly localized if its IoU with the ground truth exceeds a predefined threshold (e.g., 0.7).
-Formally, the IoU is computed as
+\paragraph{Coordinate matching.} Given a ground-truth bounding box $b_{\mathrm{gt}}$ and a predicted box $b_{\mathrm{pred}}$, the original study computes the intersection over union (IoU).
+A box is treated as correctly localized if its IoU with the ground truth exceeds a predefined threshold.